Kate Brophy McGee

-Kate Brophy McGee (born in Arizona) is an American politician and was a Republican member of the Arizona Senate representing District 28 from 2017 to 2021.
+Kate Brophy McGee (born in Arizona) is an American politician currently serving on the Maricopa County Board of Supervisors, representing the 3rd district.
+She previously served as a Republican member of the Arizona Senate representing District 28 from 2017 to 2021.
 Brophy McGee previously served in the Arizona House of Representatives.

 Education

 Brophy McGee graduated from the University of Arizona.

 Political positions

 Kate Brophy McGee has described herself as a moderate Republican.
 After winning re-election in 2018, she emphasized that her political agenda was "moderation."
-McGee has a 68% lifetime conservative rating from the American Conservative Union, a 54% rating from the fiscally conservative Arizona Chapter of Americans for Prosperity and she has an 86% rating from the socially conservative group, Center for Arizona Policy; she has a 53% grade in 2018 from the National Rifle Association (NRA).
+McGee has a 68% lifetime conservative rating from the American Conservative Union, a 54% rating from the fiscally conservative Arizona Chapter of Americans for Prosperity and she has an 86% rating from the socially conservative group, Center for Arizona Policy; she had a 53% grade in 2018 from the NRA Political Victory Fund (NRA).
 Planned Parenthood, which supports abortion rights, gave her a 50% rating while NARAL Pro-Choice America, which also supports abortion rights, gave her a 0% rating.
 She received a 42% rating, lower than most Democrats but higher than most Republicans, from the Arizona Education Association as well as a 67% rating from the animal rights group, Humane Voters of Arizona, and a 0% from the Sierra Club, an environmentalist advocacy group.